North America, Travel Destinations

 Travelling to the falls

-We were picked up at Pike Place Market, and Snoqualmie Falls was our first stop about 40 minutes away.
+We were picked up at Pike Place Market, with Snoqualmie Falls being our first stop about 40 minutes away.
 Salish Lodge & Spa, which doubled as The Great Northern Hotel in Twin Peaks, is right next to the falls.
-Sadly, the front exterior was being redone when I visited, although the side of the building next to the falls itself was fine, allowing for some great photos.
+Although the front of the hotel was being redone when I visited, the side of the building next to the falls itself was fine, allowing for some great photos.

 I got quite a surprise walking the few steps from the car park to the falls.
 Even though the water level was a bit lower with it being Summer, the roar of the water came out of nowhere!